DataDog/sdlc-gitops-sample-stack/README.md

 ### The Mountain Passes App

+The stack focusses on the _very important business_ of cataloging [mountain passes](https://en.wikipedia.org/wiki/Mountain_pass).
+Cycling and automotive enthusiasts have a shared passtime of travelling rapidly up and down these passes.
+Often-times halfway up a pass, a cyclist will find themselves in need of a good, robust, REST API cataloging important pass information.
+This project provides that API!

-The stack focusses on the _very important business_ of cataloging mountain passes. **pass-api** provides CRUD access to the underlying passes, storing a location, country, and total ascent for each, whilst **pass-summary-api** provides aggregate statistics over the top.
+**pass-api** provides CRUD access to the underlying passes, storing a location, country, and total ascent for each, whilst **pass-summary-api** provides aggregate statistics over the top.
 Pass information is ultimately stored in a PostgreSQL database by the **pass-api**.

 > [!IMPORTANT]
 > To keep things simple, the PostgreSQL DB is a simple single container deployment, and is not setup for production-grade storage of important data!